Download the all-new Republic app:

 HC directive

-A bench of Chief Justice DN Patel and Justice Prateek Jalan states that upon receipt of any representation from any individual or group of depositors in this regard, "a decision shall be taken by concerned respondent authority within a period of four weeks".
+A bench of Chief Justice DN Patel and Justice Prateek Jalan states that upon receipt of any representation from any individual or group of depositors in this regard, "a decision shall be taken by the concerned respondent authority within a period of four weeks".

 Advertisement